 Follow up is a hard lesson I had to learn early in my group benefits days when I sold employee benefits.

 My proposal was one of perhaps 25-30 proposals received by the employee benefits manager or the insurance advisor that was managing the groups employee’s benefits.

 Typically, I would follow up two to three times to check on securing a meeting to discuss the proposal I submitted.
-Month after month, I was getting no where.
-Finally, I asked a benefit manager why my proposal was overlooked.
-I had a great price, and better benefits.
-She said to me “Christine, the other vendor made more noise.”
+Month after month, I was getting nowhere.
+Finally, I asked a benefits manager why my proposal was overlooked.
+I had a great price and better benefits.
+She said to me “Christine, the other vendor followed up more than you.”

-I paid attention and I started making more noise myself by following up consistently and persistently!
+I paid attention and I started following up more myself consistently and persistently!